Tyrone-Liu/ExperimentalApp/README.md

         3. Reproduce the bug.

-    - If the application can not launch
+    - If the app can not launch
         1. Run the following command line by line in the terminal *(Be sure to change the file path, usually you can use `/storage/emulated/0/LSA_LOGCAT.TXT`)*:

         ```